Travel Nurse

 Step 2: Complete a Nursing Program (18 Months to Four Years)

 The next step in becoming a travel nurse is completing a nursing education program.
-Depending on prior education, these programs can vary in length from 18 months to four years.
-Students will learn all the skills and knowledge necessary to find entry-level work as nurses during this time.
+Depending on prior education, these programs can range from 18 months to 4 years.
+During this period, students will develop the skills and knowledge needed to secure entry-level nursing positions.

 Step 3: Pass NCLEX-RN (Timelines Vary)

-Upon completing a nursing education program, all nurses who want to pursue licensure must take the National Council Licensure Examination Registered Nurse test (NCLEX-RN).
-This exam tests nurses’ skills and knowledge to ensure they can safely practice.
+Upon completing a nursing education program, all nurses seeking licensure must take the National Council of State Boards of Nursing (NCSBN) National Council Licensure Examination (NCLEX-RN).
+This exam assesses nurses’ skills and knowledge to ensure they can practice safely.

 Step 4: Apply for State Licensure (Timelines Varies)

 Travel nurses must be licensed in the state where they will provide care.
-Often, this can mean that travel nurses must hold and maintain licensure in several states or have a license in one of the 39 states that are part of the Nurse Licensure Compact (NLC).
+This often means travel nurses must hold and maintain licensure in multiple states or hold a license in one of the 43 states that are part of the Nurse Licensure Compact (NLC).
 It is imperative that nurses contact the nursing board in the state where they will be working to ensure they have the necessary credentials.

 Step 5: Complete Additional Education or Gain Work Experience (Timelines Vary)

-Work experience is not required, although highly recommended for aspiring travel nurses.
+Work experience is not required but is highly recommended for aspiring travel nurses.
 Many staffing agencies will require it, as will hospitals or clinics.
 Travel nurses can work in high-demand fields to gain the experience necessary to fill some of the most requested specialties, such as emergency medicine and labor and delivery.

 Step 6: Apply for Work With a Staffing Agency (Timelines Vary)